Of all the forms of renewable energy, anaerobic digestion probably presents the greatest challenge for poultry farmers.

 Combined with electricity sales of 5.4p/kWh, the income for the plant comes to an estimated £350,000 a year.
-After deducting other costs, such as interest, maize production, maintenance and labour, (about two hours a day), Messrs Iles and Hart are anticipating that the project will have paid for itself within five to seven years.
+After deducting other costs, such as interest, maize production, maintenance and labour (about two hours a day), the two men are anticipating the project will have paid for itself within five to seven years.

-On top of that, there is also the free heat, as well as a two-thirds reduction in the fertiliser requirement for the arable operation and an improved arable rotation.
+On top of that, there is the free heat, as well as a two-thirds reduction in the fertiliser requirement for the arable operation and an improved arable rotation.
 Other advantages are that the project provides a new interest for the farm staff, it reduces livestock odours and generates a carbon saving of 10,000t a year.

-“The finances of anaerobic digestion look very exciting,” said Mr Hart, and it is an enterprise that fits very well with the existing farm enterprises.
+“The finances of anaerobic digestion look very exciting and it is an enterprise that fits very well with the existing farm enterprises,” said Mr Hart.

 He estimates 100ha of maize would produce about £280,000 revenue when put through the AD plant, compared with about £150,000 for 100ha of wheat.

 Investing in AD is not without its challenges, however.
 “The banks can be tricky, and we were very dependent on our grant,” said Mr Hart.
 “But hopefully, as more AD plants are built, the banks will understand they are really good news for UK farming’s finances.”

 Getting a suitable grid connection can also be a problem, and there are also costs involved in getting or varying pollution control permits.

 But the rewards are considerable and, with this motivation, they can envisage expanding the site to make better use of the heat with a plant that could supply heat and electricity to the local school and housing.